MonikaBarget/distant-reading/docs/pages_tasksheet_race.md

 - What are recommendations for improvement made by the listeners?
 - Do listeners comment on political developments and changes they would still like to see in society?

-Use different tools in Voyant Tools for the analysis and consult the advice for distant reading in the [Skills](#) menu of this repository!
+Use different tools in Voyant Tools for the analysis and consult the advice for distant reading in the ==Skills== menu of this repository!